kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 npm run browserslist:update
 ```

-You can also read docs/browserslist.md for more info.
+See docs/browserslist.md for more info.

 ## Environment Variables

 See `.env.example` for variables you can configure (port, flags, URLs).
 Key ones for stability:
 - `REACT_APP_ENABLE_SOURCE_MAPS=false`
 - `NODE_OPTIONS=--max-old-space-size=256`
 - `BROWSER=none`